 You can create HTTP Header Insertion rules based on types that are predefined by Palo Alto Networks® for popular SaaS applications.

-a Decryption Policy Rule and, as you follow this procedure, configure
+- Create a Decryption Policy Rule and, as you follow this procedure, configure the following:

 - Edit or add a URL filtering profile.

 - Select a predefined applicationType.This populates theDomainsandHeaderslists.

 - (Optional) SelectLogto enable logging of insertion activity for the headers.

 - Addor edit a Security Policy rule () that allows users to access the SaaS application for which you are configuring this header insertion rule.PoliciesSecurity

 - Choose the URL filtering profile () that you edited or created in Step 2.ActionsURL Filtering

 - Verify that access to the SaaS application is working in the way you expect.
 From an endpoint:

 - Try to access an account or content that you expect to be able to access.
 If you cannot access the SaaS account or content, then the configuration is not working.